 - a) State of Good Repair: The Authority supports legislation and funding necessary to sustain investments in transit and keep transit systems in a state of good repair, including maintaining dedicated funding for Metro. - The Authority opposes any legislation that would shift the Commonwealth's responsibility for transit funding to localities or regions. - b) Safety: The Authority supports adequate funding for and oversight of WMATA as it enhances the safety and security of the system and its riders.
-The Commonwealth is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system, and must work with the Federal Government to ensure that it, too, provides sufficient resources. - i.
-Sustainable Funding Reforms: The Authority supports federal action to extend the annual \$150 million federal capital appropriation known as the Passenger Rail Investment and Improvement Act (PRIIA) thru 2030. (revised position)
+The Commonwealth is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system and must work with the Federal Government to ensure that it, too, provides sufficient resources. - i.
+Sustainable Funding Reforms: The Authority supports federal action that extended the annual \$150 million federal capital appropriation known as the Passenger Rail Investment and Improvement Act (PRIIA) thru 2030. (revised position)

 Extending the \$300 million annually provided by the federal government, the Commonwealth, Maryland, and the District of Columbia, as provided in Passenger Rail Investment and Improvement Act of 2008 (PRIIA) beyond 2019 is critical.
-This funding addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - Capital and operating funding agreements among all Metro stakeholders is essential to ensuring sustainable funding for maintenance and enhancements. - c) Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - i.
-While focusing on safety and state of good repair, the region must also work to address WMATA capacity needs that serve Northern ii.
+This funding addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - ii.
+Capital and operating funding agreements among all Metro stakeholders is essential to ensuring sustainable funding for maintenance and enhancements.

+- c) Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - i.
+While focusing on safety and state of good repair, the region must also work to address WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
+The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity. - ii.
 Improvements to the system's core capacity are needed to attract and accommodate additional riders.
 Capital and operating resources and efficiencies are critical to ensuring that these needs are addressed.
 (Reaffirms previous position)